Applying to the Schatzlab

 life.
 This work depends on having a team of highly motivated postdocs, graduate

-students, and bioinformatics engineers to explore all the different facets of
+students, undergraduate students, and bioinformatics engineers to explore all the different facets of

 these challenges.
 We will work together to establish and execute a premier